Task Step

 Let’s build and execute the “taskDef” example.

-• Create a new process definition called “taskDef” and open it in Designer mode.
+• Create a new process definition named “taskDef” and open it in Designer mode.

 • Drag the “Task and Placeholder" steps to the canvas.

 • Click the “Task” step to configure its “Required” properties.
-Provide a name for the step.
-Provide a task description.
+Provide a step name and a task description.
 Note: The task step has one incoming and one outgoing connection.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

 • Click the globe icon to globalize the task step using the following UI.
 Select the language from the dropdown list.
-Click the “Translate” button to convert the description to the chosen language.
-Click the Save button.
+Click the “Translate” button to convert the description into the selected language.
+A notification message is displayed in the top-right corner.

 • Click the “Task” step to configure its “Optional” properties.
 Click the button to select the users to route to.
 Next, click the button to choose the application role (users) to route to.
-Provide the task detail description.
-Provide information on items that are routed.
-Provide a URL link to render (external links require internet access).
-Provide an external email address list (semi-colon separated).
+Provide a task description.
+Provide information about the routed items.
+Provide a URL to render (external links require internet access).
+Provide a semicolon-separated list of external email addresses.

 • Continue configuring the “task” step's “Optional” properties, as shown below.
-Select task priority from the list (low, medium, high, normal, urgent).
+Select the task priority from the list (low, medium, high, normal, urgent).
 Select the task expiration type (days, hours, months, minutes).
 Provide the task completion duration value.
 Select the 'Include weekends' option as 'Yes' if desired.
-The task shall continue the process path after the expiration provided; the connection link is configured as “timeout.”
+The task shall continue the process path after the specified expiration; the connection link is configured as “timeout.”

-• Select 'Yes' for the task to wait for the entire duration, even after completion.
+• Select 'Yes' to have the task wait for the entire duration, even after completion.

-• Task locks - select task routing rules (default, task lock, least # of tasks in total, least # of tasks by definition).
-“Default” means the task has no lock status during run time.
-“Task lock” refers to a task that is locked by one of the users during runtime.
-A task is assigned to the user with the fewest tasks by count during runtime.
-The task is assigned to one of the users with the least number of tasks by time duration during runtime.
-Configure the task reminders.
-Configure if the task needs to wait till all users have responded (when routed to more than one user).
+• Configure whether the task needs to wait until all users have responded (when routed to more than one user).
 Provide a variable or global reference to store the list of routed users upon task completion.
 The variable may be created before or after the process definition is saved.
 Select “Yes” to send an email notification (the Status determines the notification duration - Status - Settings - Email - Notifications section).
 Select “Yes” if separate emails are to be sent to users (separate task ID URLs).
 Provide the FROM email address (other than the default).
 Provide the email subject text.
 Click the button to configure email attachments on the app server.

-• Search for users (by first three chars) and select from the list on the left pane using the arrow buttons.
+• Search for users by the first three characters and select from the list in the left pane using the arrow buttons.
 The task can be assigned to multiple users.

-• The Task can also be assigned to a user GUID (provided we know the value beforehand).
-Configure and give the variable containing the reference to the user's GUID.
-The username selection should be empty as the function is mutually exclusive, as shown in the image below.
+• The Task can also be assigned to a user by GUID (provided we know the value beforehand).
+Configure the variable to reference the user's GUID.
+The username selection should be empty, as the function is mutually exclusive, as shown in the image below.

 • The Task can also be assigned to users grouped by application role.
-Use the arrow buttons to select from the list on the left pane.
+Use the arrow buttons to select from the list in the left pane.

-• Click the Task Reminder to set task reminder intervals.
+• Click the Task Reminder to set the task reminder interval.
 Enable "Send Email Notification" to “On”.
-Task reminders configured with a positive value are calculated from the task creation date.
-Task reminders configured with a negative value are calculated by reducing that duration from the task's due date.
+Task reminders with a positive value are calculated from the task creation date.
+Task reminders with a negative value are calculated by subtracting that duration from the task's due date.
 The task reminder message body supports line breaks.

-• Task reminders configured with a negative value are calculated by reducing that duration from the task's due date.
+• Task reminders configured with a negative value are calculated by subtracting that duration from the task's due date.

-• Use Variable(s) references for more meaningful reminder messages, as shown below.
+• Use variable references for more meaningful reminder messages, as shown below.

-• Use Variable(s) references for more meaningful reminder messages, as shown below.
+• Use variable references for more meaningful reminder messages, as shown below.

 • Click the Email body and use the existing template (you can also edit it) as the email body, or create a custom template.